- This event has passed.

 PLEASE NOTE NEW VENUE: This is our first night in our new venue: Woodlupine Hall, 88 Hale Road, Forrestfield.
 Come join with us in celebrating this new beginning for the DRB Nats.

-It is a modern, well-equipped and large venue all on one level with easy access, plenty of parking, a built-in sound system and data projector, plenty of seats and light tables, plus a well equipped kitchen.
+It is a modern, well-equipped and large venue all on one level with easy access, plenty of parking and plenty of seats.
 It is expensive and out of our normal range for venue hire but a big thanks to the City of Kalamunda who accepted our application to waive the normal fee.
 How lucky we are.
 There are very few good, large enough, venues available on a Friday night and we have made an exhaustive search before settling on this.

-- Kids’ talk – One of your younger members will be giving a 5 minutes kids’ talk or a talk will be specially aimed at children.
-To be announced.
+- Kids’ talk – One of your younger members, Gemma, aged 8, will be giving a 5 minutes kids’ talk on “FROGS”.

 - “Nature road show”.
 Members and visitors are encouraged to bring items to place on the display table or to send photographs to the MC in advance, e.g. a sample flower, a sample of geology, an insect, and so on – anything of natural history interest that has legally been obtained.
 One of our experts will identify them or briefly talk about them, or the person bringing them can talk about where they saw it, etc. Photographs are particularly welcome, as everyone can see them.
 If you wish to show a photograph please email it, no later than the day before, to Rachel our MC for this night, and she will include it on her PowerPoint slides: DRB@wanaturalists.org.au

 - Raffle: Our first raffle in our new home – please raid your piggy bank for a bit more cash, $5 for 3 tickets.
-Prizes to be announced – but flora related.
+Prizes to be announced – but flora related and magnificent in celebration of our new beginning.

 - Door prizes: You could also be the lucky winner of a door prize.
 We make sure there are prizes for both members and visitors.